 And while I still find myself struggling through the year-long slump, I’ve come to understand something else: there’s joy to be found in taking a step back, in not reading every day.

-Earlier in the year, we at Bookstacked discussed the concept of book burnout on our podcast, Bookmarked.
+Some time ago, we at Bookstacked discussed the concept of book burnout on our podcast, Bookmarked.
 In that, I talked about my experience reading Ally Condie’s Matched trilogy a few years ago.
 I was in the early stages of discovering YA literature and thought that the more of it I could say I’d read, the more welcomed I’d be in the community.
 For the sake of adding a few extra numbers to my Goodreads challenge (which is another discussion when it comes to reading slumps and book burnout entirely), I decided to read that trilogy as fast as I possibly could, getting through all three books in three days.

 The thing is, to this day I couldn’t tell you anything about them.
 Because I was so eager to add another book to my Goodreads challenge, I barely absorbed anything from those books.
 But maybe if I’d taken my time I’d feel differently about those books.
 If I’d allowed myself the chance to read them, I wouldn’t feel such indifference.

-2019 has been a strange year of reading for me, but I’m glad that I managed to look at things from a wider perspective for a change, taking a minute to think about what I really wanted to do to get through the reading slump that I thought would never end.
+2019 was a strange year of reading for me, but I’m glad that I managed to look at things from a wider perspective for a change, taking a minute to think about what I really wanted to do to get through the reading slump that I thought would never end.

 It’s taken a while, but I’ve realized that it’s alright to be in a reading slump.
 Though it might suck at the time, sometimes it’s okay to allow yourself the slump.
 It’s okay to allow yourself the break, the opportunity to explore a world outside the comforts of what you know you enjoy.
 The books you love will always be there waiting for you when you’re ready, but who knows what new loves you might find along the way?